rapid7/metasploit-framework/Metasploit-Bug-Reporting.md

 If you're testing a module in a lab or virtual environment, we'd love to get as much data about the target as you can provide.
 This means exact versions of the target including patch levels, pcaps if you can capture them, and any kind of logging inside or outside of Framework.

+Often, we'll ask for the `framework.log` -- that's usually kept in `$HOME/.msf4/framework.log`.

 On the other hand, if you run into an issue on an engagement, we understand that you can't include a bunch of client data in your bug report.
 In those cases, we will still bug you for logs, but you'll need to santize them first, and we won't have our feelings hurt if you need to refuse.
 Such is the business of penetration testing.

 ## Mention Your Environment